This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Furthermore, risk factors are also not causes of cerebral palsy.
 For instance, cerebral palsy can be caused by brain damage, but a difficult delivery and oxygen loss during delivery are risk factors that can lead to brain damage.

-How to Avoid Risk Factors
+How to Reduce Cerebral Palsy Risk Factors

 In most cases, cerebral palsy is multifactorial, with multiple risk factors present.
 Most mothers take every step possible to ensure a healthy pregnancy by avoiding modifiable risk factors such as smoking, alcohol, obesity, and infections.